MicrosoftDocs/quantum-docs/articles/optimization-problem.md

 problem.upload(workspace=workspace)
 ```

-Once a problem is explicitly uploaded, it will not be automatically uploaded
+Once a problem is explicitly uploaded, it won't be uploaded automatically
 during submission unless its terms change.

 ### Problem.evaluate

-Once a problem has been defined, the user can evaluate the problem on any configuration they supply.
+Once a problem has been defined, you can evaluate the problem on any configuration they supply.
 The configuration should be supplied as a dictionary of variable IDs to values.

 ```py
 problem = Problem("My Problem", [Term(c=1, indices=[0,1])])